gregori/gregori/README.md

 It probably doesn't matter much, but it's one of my interests, so here it goes.

 I'm a native (Brazilian 🇧🇷) Portuguese speaker and I can speak 🇬🇧 English fluently.
-I can speak/read/write/understand, in different levels of Fluency (ranging from A2-B2): 🇪🇸 Spanish, 🇩🇪 German, 🇫🇷 French and 🇮🇹 Italian.
+I can speak/read/write/understand, in different levels of Fluency (ranging from A2-B2): 🇪🇸 Spanish, 🇩🇪 German, 🇫🇷 French, 🇮🇹 Italian and 🇯🇵 Japanese.

 <!-- links to social media icons -->